jaspector

 County permit applications cover residential and commercial building work.
 The residential application explicitly shows permit fees based on total construction cost and asks for parcel ID, owner information, contractor information, and license information where required by state law.

+Not all construction work requires a permit in unincorporated Warren County, TN.
 The following work is generally exempt: Thin public data: The county public pages reviewed did not provide a complete exempt-work list in one place.; Homeowner note: Homeowner permits are restricted by affidavit conditions, which function as a practical limitation rather than an exemption list..
+When in doubt, confirm with the local building department before starting work.